The decay contribution to the parity-odd fragmentation functions: General formula for decay contributions

 \subsection{Spin-$3/2$ hadron decays into spin-$1/2$ hadron}

 The polarization of a spin-$3/2$ hadron consists of a lot of modes.
 Each polarization mode is associated with multiple fragmentation functions~\cite{Zhao:2022lbw} describing the production of spin-$3/2$ hadrons.
 Unfortunately, all of the spin-dependent fragmentation functions are poorly studied numerically so far.
-In this study, we average over the polarization of the parent hadron and only study the induced longitudinally polarization of the final state $\Lambda$-hyperon.
-At the end of the day, we arrive at
+In this study, we average over the polarization of the parent hadron and only study the induced longitudinally polarization of the final state $\Lambda$-hyperon, and we arrive at

-where $\alpha$ is the decay parameter of spin-$3/2$ hadron measuring the magnitudes parity violation in the weak decay.
+where $\alpha$ is the decay parameter of spin-$3/2$ hadron measuring the magnitudes of the parity violation in the weak decay.
 The rest of the calculation coincides with that for the spin-$1/2$ to spin-$1/2$ decay.